-“They made my wedding day so stress-free, and everything went as smoothly as planned.
+“They made our elopement so stress-free, and everything went as smoothly as planned.
 My husband and I planned to elope to Hawaii with our two kids and were very pleased with Weddings of Hawaii.” -Charisse M.

 Elope in Hawaii with the one you love!